pytube/pytube/README.md

 ## Command-line interface

-pytube also ships with a tiny cli interface for downloading and probing videos.
+Pytube also ships with a tiny cli interface for downloading and probing videos.

 Let's start with downloading: